Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Concluding Remarks

-This work offers a framework for promoting eco-driving that considers both network effects and driver behavior.
-By incorporating strategic considerations and individual preferences, the proposed mechanisms provide a robust and effective approach to achieving sustainable urban transportation.
-Although the proposed incentive mechanisms are direct, where drivers directly report their types to the TSO, indirect mechanisms can also be considered, where the TSO observes the driving behavior of drivers to infer their types.
-However, from the analysis point-of-view, implementation of both mechanisms is equivalent thanks to the revelation principal.
+This work offers a mathematical framework for promoting eco-driving that considers both network effects and driver behavior.
+By incorporating strategic considerations and individual preferences, the proposed second-best mechanism provides a robust and effective approach to achieving sustainable urban transportation.
+However, before real-world implementation can be considered, further research is needed regarding (1)~estimating emissions and travel time functions, (2)~handling uncertainties in data, and (3)~mapping driving policies of drivers to their eco-driving levels.
+We also remark that the proposed incentive mechanisms are direct, i.e., drivers must directly report their types/preferences to the TSO, which may not be very practical because drivers themselves may not know their types.
+In such a case, one could consider indirect or learning-based mechanisms, where the TSO infers the types of drivers by observing their driving behaviors.
+However, from the analysis point of view, the implementation of both mechanisms is equivalent thanks to the revelation principle.
 Nonetheless, indirect mechanisms are more practical, which will be explored in our future work.